What is the value of listing sport in your CV?

 Means: Depending on the application, decide individually, adapted to the company, what you state and what you do not state.

-And how do I enter my hobbies in the application?
+And how do I include personal interests on a CV?
 It’s best to put them as a subheading in your CV.
 Hobbies also belong at the end of the CV, as your expertise is the main priority for a role.

-• Instead of a bullet-point list, write a personal description:
+- Instead of a bullet-point list, choose a descriptive approach:

 To show or not to show milestones and achievements in your CV?

-Milestones and achievements don’t really belong in the CV, because you are not applying for a job as an athlete for a team.
+Milestones and achievements don’t really belong in your resume, because you are not applying for a job as an athlete for a team.
 Furthermore, it can quickly look like you are bragging about them, which does not make you look very team-oriented.
 So your sporting CV is irrelevant, e.g. runner-up in 2007, cup winner in 2014, etc.

 Exception: If your milestone demonstrates certain skills relevant to the job or a link to the brand (e.g. sponsored events by large companies), you should include it.